Anusha-janardhan/rg-doc/source/GettingStarted.rst

    * - Add Users
      - <Select Principal Investigator ID from the list or create a new one through **"Add users"** button > [Optional]

 Click on the **“Create Organization”** button.
-The new organizational unit is added successfully.
+The new organization is added successfully.

 .. image:: images/Admin_CreateOrganizationPage.png